Request for Proposals

 PURPOSE

-The Todos Juntos research grants aim to support up to 10 scholars conducting research about chronic diseases in Hispanic communities.
-Research projects should emphasize the role of contributory causes, including biological, behavioral, social, and environmental factors; health care access; and/or the intersection of mental health and chronic disease.
+The Todos Juntos research grants aim to support up to 12 scholars conducting research about chronic diseases in Hispanic communities.
+Research should examine the role of contributory causes, including biological, behavioral, social, and/or environmental factors; health care access; and/or the intersection of mental health and chronic disease.
+Areas of special interest include Hispanic women’s health and health concerns or rural Hispanic communities.

 ELIGIBILITY

-Applicants must be current Masters or PhD students, faculty members, or health care professionals at an accredited institution in the United States.
-We seek proposals that draw data in whole or in part from the All of Us Researcher Workbench.
+Applicants must be current Masters or PhD students, faculty members, or health care professionals at an accredited institution in the United States and territories.
+We seek proposals that draw data in whole or mostly from the Researcher Workbench.
 Applications must include:

-Please include team members’ research experience and expertise that enables you and any team members to conduct this research project.
-Please include your and any team members’ proficiency in programming languages available on the Researcher Workbench.
+Please include team members’ research experience and expertise that enables your team to conduct this research project.
+Researchers must know R, Python, SAS, or SQL to use the Researcher Workbench.
+Please include team members’ proficiency in the applications and programming languages available on the Researcher Workbench.

-• Project timeline (1 page for timeline of up to 6 months)
+Project timeline (One page for timeline of up to 6 months)

 Please include major milestones for completion of the research project.

 The letter must be from a mentor who will support the proposed research effort.
-It should describe your and/or your team’s capacity to complete the proposed research project.
+It should describe your team’s capacity to complete the proposed research project.

 Please include at a minimum any data storage and costs for analysis in the Researcher Workbench, the personnel costs for each team member, personnel fringe costs and fringe rate (if any), travel costs (if any), and any other costs.
 There should be no more than a 20% indirect rate charged (see “Indirect Budget Letter” below).
-For data and analysis costs beyond the $300 in initial credits provided by All of Us for registered users, visit the User Support Hub for information about what influences analysis costs and how to estimate analysis costs
+Visit the User Support Hub for information about what influences analysis costs in the Researcher Workbench and how to estimate analysis costs.

 APPLICATION DEADLINE

-All grant recipients must apply for an All of Us Researcher Workbench account after receiving a HARC grant.
-Access is available to researchers from organizations with an Institutional Data Use and Registration Agreement (DURA) under All of Us.
-If your institution does not have a DURA, HARC will provide grant recipients with access to the Researcher Workbench through the National Alliance for Hispanic Health DURA that is supporting HARC.
-You can search or browse the list of registered institutions to confirm if your institution has a DURA in place.
+All grant recipients must register for a Researcher Workbench account after receiving a HARC grant if they do not already have one.
+Access is available to researchers from organizations with an institutional Data Use and Registration Agreement (DURA) in place.
+You can search or browse the list of registered institutions to confirm if your institution has a DURA in place and the data available to you based on Registered or Controlled Tier access.
+If your institution does not have a DURA, you may still apply for a Todos Juntos research grant.

 ABOUT THE ALL OF US RESEARCH PROGRAM